 - The U.S. should strengthen the enforcement of U.S. import bans on products produced in Xinjiang.
 U.S. Customs and Border Protection can prohibit goods from entering the United States—and launch a civil enforcement action against importers when goods do enter—under the Trade Facilitation and Trade Enforcement Act of 2015, 19 U.S.C. § 1307.
 (CPB recently won an enforcement action against Pure Circle for importing stevia made with forced labor from China).
 Several Chinese goods are already subject to Withhold Release Orders (WRO).
 Garments and cotton are of particular concern, given the complete vertical integration of the apparel industry in Xinjiang.

 - Congress should explore legislation on corporate liability and the possibility of imposing a duty of care on U.S. corporations doing business in the region or other corporations doing business in Xinjiang and seeking to access U.S. markets.
-Indeed, it is unfortunate that the role of U.S. corporations in Xinjiang is coming to light just as other U.S. companies relying upon the labor of children in the chocolate industry in West Africa—Nestlé and Cargill—are trying to gut the Alien Tort Statute.
+Indeed, it is unfortunate that the role of U.S. corporations in Xinjiang is coming to light just as other U.S. companies relying upon the labor of children in the chocolate industry in West Africa—Nestlé and Cargill—are trying to gut the ability of survivors to sue corporations under the Alien Tort Statute for violations of the law of nations.
 The United States must continue to research which Chinese companies are knowingly using forced labor or producing surveillance and other repressive equipment (including tech enabling the collection and storage of biometric data) and add them to the entities blacklisted from the U.S. market and U.S. capital.

 - Congress should pass the proposed Uyghur Forced Labor Prevention Act which would establish a rebuttable presumption that goods produced in the internment camps are the result of forced labor.